-New Leaks allows new leak repair and other trending data to be entered and stored in SHRIMP without requiring that the Plan be updated to consider this new data.
+New Leaks allows new leak repair and other trending data to be entered and stored in SHRIMPTM without requiring that the Plan be updated to consider this new data.
 The version number would not change.
 Leak data for years after the "Plan Year" may be entered without affecting the plan information.

-SHRIMP will NOT use this data until you choose to revise or reevaluate your plan to consider the new data.
+SHRIMPTM will NOT use this data until you choose to revise or reevaluate your plan and change the Plan Year to consider the new data.
 You will not be allowed to view or change any other data.

-Edit is an additional Revision Mode that is chosen automatically by SHRIMP when there is no prior data available for comparison.
-This mode is chosen when you create a new system or when using your existing system for the first time with this version (Version 2) of SHRIMP.
-It is the same as Revise mode except that SHRIMP will not track and record changes.
+Edit is an additional Revision Mode that is chosen automatically by SHRIMPTM when there is no prior data available for comparison.
+This mode is chosen when you create a new system or when using your existing system for the first time with this Version 2 (or later) of SHRIMPTM.
+It is the same as Revise mode except that SHRIMPTM will not track and record changes.

-If your system is in Edit mode because you are using your system with the new version of SHRIMP, it is recommended that you ensure your plan is complete and generate a Final Plan as soon possible.
-This will enable SHRIMP to begin tracking revisions.
+If your system is in Edit mode because you are using your system with a newer version of SHRIMPTM, it is recommended that you ensure your plan is complete and generate a Final Plan as soon possible.
+This will enable SHRIMPTM to begin tracking revisions.